 Just 45 minutes drive from the city is Tidbinbilla nature reserve offering walking trails, ranger-guided activities, Australian animals in their natural habitat, a chance to see conservation work with programs to restore threatened species including the brush tailed rock wallaby and corroboree frog, delightful wildflowers during spring and rich Indigenous and pioneer heritage.

 Explore the purity of Namadgi National Park, a 45 minute drive from the city.
 Situated at the northern end of the Australian Alps, this park is perfect for a picnic or bushwalk along the numerous marked trails, to experience native flora and fauna and enjoy spectacular wildflowers in spring.

 There is over 20,000 years of human occupation in the mountains, meaning visitors have been travelling here for visitors longer than the Great Pyramids have existed!
-The Indigenous rock art and Aboriginal shelters are easily accessible.
+The Indigenous rock art and Aboriginal shelters are easily accessible at Tidbinbilla.

 Camping is possible in pleasant bushland settings with fishing, mountain biking and horse riding permitted in designated areas.